iview/iview/README.md

 - [iFLYTEK 科大讯飞](http://www.iflytek.com/)
 - [LY 同程艺龙](https://www.ly.com/)

-> If your company or products use iView, welcome to click [here](https://github.com/iview/iview/issues/2143) to leave a message.

 ## Install

-We provide an [iView plugin](https://github.com/iview-design/vue-cli-plugin-iview) for Vue CLI 3, which you can use to quickly build an iView-based project.
+We provide an [View UI plugin](https://github.com/iview-design/vue-cli-plugin-iview) for Vue CLI 3, which you can use to quickly build an ViewUI-based project.

-We also provide a starter kit [iview-project](https://github.com/iview-design/iview-project) for you.
+We also provide a starter kit [view-ui-project](https://github.com/iview-design/iview-project) for you.

-### Install iView
+### Install View UI

 Using npm:
 ```
-npm install iview@4.0.0 --save

-# or
 npm install view-design --save
 ```